dalibormiklik/IS_Motifs/README.md

 - **Code**
 - **Results**

 The '**Data**' directory includes some of the coordinates of the integration sites that were not previously publicly available.
-Sources for additional publicky available data sets are named in the 'IS' directory as well as in the publication.
+Sources for additional publicky available data sets are named in the '**IS**' directory as well as in the publication.
   - **IS** - the directory where information describing inttegration sites is stored.
 The directory also contains other sample-specific directories where sequences of ranges around the integration sites are stored.
 When running the code, coordinates of the integration sites should be stored in sample-specific directories.
   - **Annotations** - other-than-IS data needed for results reproduction.
 The data stored here relates to the Alu sequences and "HIV hotspot" part of the study.